A simple rank-based Markov chain with self-organized criticality: Introduction and results

-Somewhat similar in spirit to these models is also the model \cite{GMS11}, which is basically a supercitical branching process in which fitnesses are assigned to the particles and those killed have the lowest fitness.
+Somewhat similar in spirit to the previous models is also the model \cite{GMS11}, which is basically a supercitical branching process in which fitnesses are assigned to the particles, and those killed have the lowest fitness.
+We should also mention the branching Brownian motions with strong selection treated in \cite{Mai16}, which also use a rule of the type ``kill the lowest particle'' and exhibit self-organized criticality.

-We note that in the construction of all these processes and in particular also ours, only the relative order of the points (i.e., their rank or priority) matters, so replacing the uniform distribution on $[0,1]$ by any other atomless law on $\R$ yields the same model up to a continuous transformation of space.
+We note that in the construction of many of the models discussed so far and in particular also our model, only the relative order of the points (i.e., their rank or priority) matters, so replacing the uniform distribution on $[0,1]$ by any other atomless law on $\R$ yields the same model up to a continuous transformation of space.
 Starting from the empty initial state, adding points one by one, and taking notice only of their relative order, one in effect constructs after $k$ steps a random permutation of $k$ elements.
 In view of this, our quantities of interest may be described as functions of such a random permutation.
 This is somewhat reminiscent of the way the authors of \cite{AD99} use what they call Hammersley's process to study the longest increasing subsequence of a random permutation.
 There is an extensive literature on functions of random permutations, but none of those studied so far seem relevant for our process.

+Also, although our model is an example of a Markov process with self-reinforcement, it does not seem to have close connections to any of the classical models with self-reinforcement studied so far, as reviewed in \cite{Pem07}.